DiddiZ/mtg-proxies/README.md

 `mtg-proxies` warns you if you attempt to print a low-resolution scan and is able to offer alternatives.
 The convert tool can automatically selects the best print for each card in a decklist with high accuracy, eliminating the need to manually select good prints.

+* **Token support**
+The `tokens.py` tool appends the tokens created by the cards in a decklist to it, so you don't miss one accidentally.
+Caveat: This only works when Scryfall has the data on associated tokens.
+This is the case for cards printed or reprinted since Tenth Edition.

 ## Usage

 1. Clone or download this repo.